 A4 Scanner (Don't worry if you cant scan the whole apron, scan sections.)

 Any cheap Inkjet Printer (These decals use less ink than the normal decal or photo paper, so its works out cheaper)

-Photoshop or Paint programme.
-(Best to scan and print through Photoshop as they come out the original size) also good programme for cleaning and touching up the artwork.
+Photoshop or Paint program.
+(Best to scan and print through Photoshop as they come out the original size) also a good program for cleaning and touching up the artwork.

 Clear Water Slide Paper (You wont find it at officeworks, best to search online.)

 Sandpaper, Spray Can of Acrylic Primer and Spray Can of Acrylic Paint, I used Sno White (Available from Supa Cheap Auto)

 Spray Can of White Knight Crystal Clear Acrylic from Bunnings.

 Sharp pair of sissors to cut out transfer and a bowl of water to remove the transfer.

 Rub back the paint on the apron, apply a couple of coats of primer then a couple of coats of the top coat (I also painted the Shooter cover as well as the top apron).

 Print the design on the glossy side of the decal paper.
 Leave the printed paper to dry for at least 30 minutes.